JackGruber/auto_buildnumber/README.md

 * Patch
 * Build

-The build can be auto incremented.
+The `build` can be auto incremented.
+The `major`, `minor` and `patch` can be edited by hand in the created file.
+With every call the file is loaded and the values are adjusted.
+All additionally added lines remain in the file.

 ## Usage
 ```